Exploring the Jordanian Jewel at the Heart of the Middle East

 Jerash, some 50 kilometres north of Amman, is one of the most visited sites in Jordan, famous for being one of the world's best-preserved Roman towns.
 Our journey northward was memorably punctuated by the sighting of road signs for Iraq and Syria.
 The full extent of Jerash's splendour was only uncovered some decades before being, as it was, up until that point, completely hidden underneath Jordan's shifting desert sands.
 We spent the best part of a sweltering afternoon wandering around the immense arches, Corinthian columns, impressive temples, amphitheatres and dwellings of this epithetic "Pompeii of the Middle East" - the Roman architecture rendered particularly striking set against the richness of a blue sky.

 Modern Jerash framed by the skeletal remains of the Gateway to the Temple of Artemis as seen from the top of the Artemis steps.

 Corinthian columns of the Cardo Maximus strike into the blue sky.

-A caravan of camels makes its way past Nabataean cave homes with windows and doors.
+A caravan of camels makes its way past Nabataean cave homes with apertures as windows and doors.

-The Monastery building can be accessed by climbing up to 400 steps (luckily for us we did this in the heat).
-The decorative facade of the Monastery cuts a remarkable sight when set against the backdrop of the mountain from which it has been sculpted.
+The Monastery building can be accessed by climbing up to 400 steps.
+The façade of the Monastery cuts a remarkable sight when set against the backdrop of the mountain from which it has been sculpted.